Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: A criterion for equivariant formality

+\begin{rem} It is a beautiful observation that the difference between Proposition~\ref{prop02} and Corollary~\ref{cor01}, i.e., between our sufficient criteria for formality respectively for equivariant formality is that in the first case it is sufficient that a $\rk G-\rk K$ dimensional subspace maps into the \emph{ideal} generated by the image of a complement under the differential (then a similar automorphism of the model shows that the differential becomes trivial on a $\rk G-\rk K$ dimensional subspace), in the second case it needs to map to the \emph{subalgebra} generated by the image of the differential of a complement. \end{rem}

-In the following corollary we apply Corollary \ref{cor02} in the case when in the model of $G/K$ the subalgebra $H^*(\B K)$ is contractible.
-Hence $\rk G- \rk H$ many generators of $V$ (due to the pureness of the model) necessarily map into this contractible algebra.
-Extending these generators by a basis of $H^*(\B K)$ brings us in the situation to apply the previous corollary. \begin{cor} If $H^*(G/K)$ is a free algebra, then the isotropy action is equivariantly formal. \end{cor} \begin{prf} Such a space is intrinsically formal.
-Its homotopy Euler characteristic on the one hand equals the number of generators of the free algebra, on the other hand $\chi_\pi(G/H)=\rk G-\rk H$.
-The rest follows from Corollary \ref{cor01}. \end{prf}
+In the following corollary we apply Corollary~\ref{cor01} in the case when in the model of $G/K$ the subalgebra $H^*(\B K)$ is contractible.
+Hence $\rk G- \rk H$ generators of $V$ (due to the pureness of the model) necessarily map into this contractible algebra.
+Extending these generators by a basis of $H^*(\B K)$ allows us to apply the previous corollary. \begin{cor} If $H^*(G/K)$ is a free commutative algebra generated in odd degrees, then the isotropy action is equivariantly formal. \end{cor} \begin{prf} Such a space is intrinsically formal.
+Since the model is pure, the differential of the odd-degree generators maps to $H^*(\B K)$.
+Since cohomology is generated in odd degrees, it follows that there exists a minimal $W'\In \pi^*(G)$ with $\im \dif|_{W'}=\pi^*(\B K)$ admitting a homogeneous complement $W$ with $\dif W\in \Lambda (\pi^*(\B K))=H^*(\B K)$ and satisfying $\dim W=\rk G-\rk K$.
+Hence Corollary~\ref{cor01} applies to $W$, $W'$. \end{prf} This originally was expressed by Shiga in the form that the isotropy action is equivariantly formal if $H^*(G) \to H^*(K)$ is surjective.

 Our subsequent discussion of equivariant formality will draw on the criterion as presented in the corollary together with the next simple observation.
-The following proposition is also well-known (see \cite[Proposition C.26]{GGK02}) and follows basically from the general form of the following commutative diagram (which we already specialise to our concrete case) with horizontal and vertical fibrations.
+The following proposition is also well-known (see \cite[Proposition C.26, p.~207]{GGK02}) and follows basically from the general form of the following commutative diagram (which we already specialise to our concrete case) with horizontal and vertical fibrations.

+\begin{prop} If a compact connected Lie group $G$ acts on a compact manifold $M$, then its action is equivariantly formal if and only if so is the induced action of its maximal torus $T$. \end{prop}